mhyrr/mhyrr.github.com/_posts/2009-09-24-sebletter.markdown

 ---
 layout: post
-title: Letter to the SEB: 2009 Nationals Courses, Thoughts, and Thanks
+title: Letter to the SEB - 2009 Nationals Courses, Thoughts, and Thanks
 ---

 SEB,